Mains

 Notes

-Serve with sauteed green kale and nori algae, and make a puree of mashed sweet potato or yam and blanched sweet peas for garnish around the pudding.
+Serve with sautéed green kale and nori algae.
+Consider preparing a puree from mashed sweet potato or yam combined with blanched sweet peas to garnish around the pudding for added flavor and texture.

 You Might Also Like